Button Menu

 Financial Aid Refund

-A student who withdraws during a semester and is receiving financial aid will have a per diem pro-ration adjustment made to non-federal financial assistance.
+A student who withdraws during a semester and is receiving financial aid will have a per diem proration adjustment made to non-federal financial assistance.

-If a student received less federal assistance than the amount the pro-ration determines can be retained, all federal funds previously applied toward University charges remain on the student's account.
-If a student received more federal funds than the pro-ration determines can be retained, the excess federal funding must be returned to the appropriate federal program(s) and the student's account will be charged for the refund(s).
-When more than 60 percent of the semester is complete, a student retains all federal assistance that was received.
+If a student received less federal assistance than the amount the proration determines can be retained, all federal funds previously applied toward university charges remain on the student's account.
+For example, if a student received more federal funds than the proration determines can be retained, the excess federal funding must be returned to the appropriate federal program(s) and the student's account will be charged for the refund(s).

-If a student received excess federal funds according to the pro-ration, the University must return a portion of the excess equal to the lesser of:
+If a student received excess federal funds according to the proration, the university must return a portion of the excess equal to the lesser of:

 • the entire amount of the excess federal funds.